A Guide To Your Edinburgh Stag Weekend

 The great British weather - The weather doesn't dampen the spirits of the hardy locals, and it certainly won't get in the way of a good time, but it can play a part in the winter months when the availability of one or two of the big activities like the high ropes is limited.
 But the shorter days bring the seasonal activities into their own, so why not add a spot of curling, skiing or some whisky tasting to your itinerary.

-Scotland's capital is without doubt an exciting place to host a weekend experience, and with some careful planning an Edinburgh stag weekend will be a sure fire hit anytime of the year.
+Scotland's capital is without doubt an exciting place to host a weekend experience, and with some careful planning an Edinburgh stag do will be a sure fire hit anytime of the year.

 How: travelling to Edinburgh